Eco-Tourism in Pasco, Washington

 The Sacajawea Heritage Trail Project is assisting in the development of river shores and trails in and around Pasco.
-The project focuses specifically on the twenty-two mile trail along the shores of the Columbia River of the Tri Cities.
+The project focuses specifically on the twenty-two-mile trail along the shores of the Columbia River of the Tri-Cities.
 The main idea of this project is to provide quality educational and recreational facilities along the mentioned trail.

 Lewis and Clark Expedition

 The purpose behind the Lewis & Clark expedition was largely to investigate and gather information on the various indigenous inhabitants of the Far West region.
-Other important purposes were to strengthen American claim to the Oregon region, and to search out a route via land to the Pacific Ocean.
+Other important purposes were to strengthen the American claim to the Oregon region and to search out a route via land to the Pacific Ocean.
 Although the expedition was not the first of its kind, it resulted in considerable new territories being opened to the United States of America.
 The influence that this trip had on American history is immeasurable.